ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 **Steps**:

+* Provide configuration item for asset creation to assets-registry

-* Provide configuration item for both instances of pallet-assets
+* Provide configuration item for max length of ticker-symbols

 ### Pallet Storage